emildekeyser/distributed-exchange-cloner/01-basic-crypto-cloner/assignment-2.md

   * [Relevant documentation](https://hexdocs.pm/elixir/Config.html)
   * Your timeframe (previously `@from` and `@until` module attributes in the startup file.)
   * The api request/s limit.
-* On submission, the configuration file must contain the following settings:
+* The configuration file must contain the following settings:
   * `@until` must be set to `DateTime.utc_now() |> DateTime.to_unix()`
   * `@from` must be set to `(DateTime.utc_now() |> DateTime.to_unix()) - 60 * 60 * 24 * 7`
   * `@rate` must be set to `5`